sudiptarana/invisible-cloak/README.md

 This happen with few line of python code in OpenCV.

 ### It's working principle
-1. Capture and store the background frame [ This will be done for some seconds ]
+1. Capture and store the background frame,
-2. Detect the red colored cloth using color detection and segmentation algorithm.
+2.Using color detection algorithm , detect the red colored cloth.
-3. Segment out the red colored cloth by generating a mask. [ used in code ]
+3. Segment out the red colored cloth by generating a mask.
 4. Generate the final augmented output to create a magical effect.

 ### Installing